rapidsms/rapidsms/docs/topics/router/blocking.rst

 The :router:`BlockingRouter` is the most basic and easy to use router included with RapidSMS.
 For this reason it is also the default router.
-As it's name suggests, :router:`BlockingRouter` handles messages synchronously (within the main HTTP thread), waiting for application and backend proceessing to complete before continuing.
+As it's name suggests, :router:`BlockingRouter` handles messages synchronously (within the main HTTP thread), waiting for application and backend processing to complete before continuing.
 This is acceptable for many scenarios, but will be less efficient if your project needs to handle many inbound and outbound messages.